fedor-postnikov/minishell/README.md

 You need [The GNU Readline Library](https://tiswww.case.edu/php/chet/readline/rltop.html#Distributions) to be installed on you computer to launch minishell.
 If are using macOS you should install it via Brew with `brew install readline` command.
-On Ubuntu you can use `sudo apt install libreadline-dev`.
+On Debian/Ubuntu you can use `sudo apt install libreadline-dev`.
 After installation just clone the project and compile it with make:
 ```shell
 git clone https://github.com/fedor-postnikov/minishell.git